-22.2 Using Cleverscope on a Fixed IP Network
+23.2 Using Cleverscope on a Fixed IP Network or Direct Connected to a PC

 For a fixed IP network, for example a Cleverscope plugged directly into a laptop, you need to do a little more work.
 We will examine two situations: the Cleverscope is plugged into a fixed IP local network; the Cleverscope application is connecting to a remote Cleverscope at some other place.